Delicious and easy-to-make vegan gluten free zucchini chocolate chip muffins that are perfect for school snacks or for snacking on at home!

 - Divide batter into the 12 muffin cups.
 Bake for 18-20 minutes or until toothpick inserted in the middle of the largest muffin comes out clean.

-- Shred zucchini using the smaller of the two shredders on your box greater.
+- Shred zucchini using the smaller of the two shredders on your box grater.
 After shredding DO NOT squeeze the liquid out of the zucchini.

 - This recipe will NOT work with coconut flour.